 This is one of the biggest burning questions on people's mind if they're charged with a crime anywhere in California.
 This is sometimes not the easiest question to answer and you're going to want an answer with the guidance of a season criminal defense attorney who knows you, your case, your criminal record and knows whether or not if you go to jury trial, you can win.

 But that's really the evaluation, isn't it?
 I mean, you have two choices in general in criminal cases when they're filed against you.
 You either fight the case.
 Take it to a jury trial and win or you negotiate with the prosecutor and the judge and work out a resolution, take a plea bargain and do the best you can to do whatever it is you're ordered to do, try to get the case dismissed at a later time and move on with your life.

 Most Criminal Cases in California Are Resolved by Plea Bargain

-When you think about it and realize that over 95% of criminal cases that are filed in Los Angeles are resolved by way of a plea bargain, obviously this is something you want to consider, and there’s a reason that most cases are resolved by way of a plea bargain, and that reason is that the prosecutors don’t file cases unless they really believe that they can prove the case.
+When you think about it and realize that over 95% of criminal cases that are filed in Los Angeles are resolved by way of a plea bargain, obviously this is something you want to consider to make a decision, and there's a reason that most cases are resolved by way of a plea bargain, and that reason is that the prosecutors don't file cases unless they really believe that they can prove the case.

 If there's problems with the case and they don't think they can win the case, most of the time they're not going to file that case.
 There's cases that go unfiled every single day.